Ruislip, Northwood and Pinner: History

 The 2015 result was greater than the previous majority, having seen a major fall in the vote of the Liberal Democrats, of 11.7% less than national swing against the party of 15.7%, and made the seat the 57th safest of the Conservative Party's 331 seats by percentage of majority.
-Since 2015, the Conservative vote share has been slowly declining, while the Liberal Democrat vote share has been steadily rising.
+Since 2015, the Conservative vote share has been slowly declining, while the Liberal Democrat and Labour vote share has been steadily rising.

 Boundaries

+2010–2024

-Following their review of parliamentary representation in North London, the Boundary Commission for England has created a new seat of Ruislip, Northwood and Pinner to deal with population changes.
-It includes parts of the Harrow West constituency and much of the former Ruislip-Northwood constituency.
+Following their 2007 review of parliamentary representation in North London, the Boundary Commission for England created the new seat of Ruislip, Northwood and Pinner to deal with population changes.
+It included parts of the Harrow West constituency and much of the former Ruislip-Northwood constituency.